jvaill/redis-replicated-hash/README.md

 Redis Replicated Hash is a simple Ruby library for synchronizing a local memory hash against a Redis server.

-To achieve this, Redis Replicated Hash functions as a basic Redis client that only implements replication.
+To achieve this, Redis replication is implemented.

 ## USAGE